pkali/scorch_src/README.md

 - fixed bug 001 (lack of explosions on the empty ground)
 - fixed bug 003 (wrapping death's head explosions)
 - fixed plot (faster explosions)
-- fukk, just 6 years and we are back!!!
+- fokk, just 6 years and we are back!!!
 This game is pretty addictive :)

 TO DO:
 - send our wives and kids away much more often :))))